Amazon Marketplace

 H1 refers to the first half of the year (January through June) and is often used to analyze seasonal sales patterns.
 For sellers, H1 is relevant for annual planning and forecasting sales volume in this period.
 Amazon and sellers use H1 data for budgeting and identifying trends in the first half of the year.

-Open term pageH2
+Open glossary pageH2

 Zweite Jahreshälfte